Utkarsh-Arora-007/object/README.md

 <li> Crowd funding to help the disabled person if he need any financial assistance</li>
       <li> Text to speech for DUMB people </li>
 <li> "Actions" to help Dumb people for communication </li>
+      <li> "Explore New Opportunities" to discover running goverment policies for disabled people <li>
    </ul>
   </a>